vonKarsteine/Project-MScEng/README.md

 `KOA_V7_DEPLOYMENT_CHECKPOINT` to a real checkpoint switches multipart uploads to the torch runtime;
 the variable is read once at start-up, so changing it needs a restart.

-## Status

-Stated plainly, because the difference between "this code could produce these numbers" and "this checkout produced these numbers" is the whole point of the record discipline:

-- **`data/` is empty by design.** The OAI subset is not redistributable.
-Every command that touches real data therefore stops at index load; `--dry-run`, `--contract-check`, `--synthetic` and the test suite are unaffected, which is why the run book above is built entirely out of them.
-- **No training has been run in this checkout.** Not a partial run, not a smoke run that wrote something. `koa train` resolves and contract-checks a stage; it does not train.
-- **`results/run_001/` is a scaffolded `pending` record with null metrics.** The validator enforces the direction of that rule: a `pending` record carrying numbers is rejected, because that is exactly the shape transcribed or invented figures would take if they leaked into the record tree.
-- **`results/published/` holds the figures reported in the dissertation.** They exist so the test suite can check that the constants the code runs on agree with the write-up, and so the reported tables are machine-readable.
-They are **not** output of this checkout — they were produced on different hardware in the original experimental run — and they must never be copied into a run record. `results/published/SOURCE.md` states this at length.
-- **The ONNX export path is live and tested.** `onnx` and `onnxruntime` are present in this environment, so `tests/test_qat.py` performs a real export of a small synthetic student and validates the resulting graph — the first generation of this package in which that was possible.
-  What is missing is only a *trained* student to export.

 ## Further reading